 Boeing shares rose 2.8 percent to $128.18.
 Ryanair's stock closed down 0.1 percent to 7.483 pounds.

 Boeing's Conner said low-cost carriers could eventually make up 35 percent of the market for single-aisle airplanes.
-Boeing's chief 737 competitor, Airbus Group's
+Boeing's chief 737 competitor, Airbus Group's <AIR.PA> A320, also is getting refreshed with new engines.

 O'Leary said the new MAX jets would not allow Ryanair to offer transatlantic service, because the range is not sufficient to reach enough U.S. cities.